-Excerpts from the books “The Light of Kirpal”, chapter 49 and 69, and “Spiritual Elixir”
+Excerpts from the books “The Light of Kirpal”, chapter 69 and chapter 49

 Question: The people who are interested in Your teaching are very often asking why we should not eat eggs, because the eggs these days have no living germs in them and cannot be developed into chickens.